ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 > [!Tip]
 > NETMF didn't handle PWM correctly.
 TinyCLR OS breaks PWM pins to individual channels.
 Read more about [PWM](../../../tinyclr/tutorials/pwm.html).

-This example will setup both motors and then will make the motor A go very slow forward then very fast backward, in a loop.
+This example will setup both motors and then will make motor A go very slow forward then very fast backward, in a loop.

 ```
 using System.Threading;